Pinafore/cl1-hw/ner/README.md

 Evaluation
 ---

 There are two common ways of evaluating NER systems: phrase-based, and token-based.
 In phrase-based, the more common of the two, a system must predict the entire span correctly for each name.
-For example, say we have text containing “James Earle Jones”, and our system predicts “[PER James Earle] Jones”.
-Phrase-based gives no credit for this because it missed “Jones”, whereas token-based would give partial credit for correctly identifying “James” and “Earle” as B-PER and I-PER respectively.
+For example, say we have text containing “James Earle Jones”, and our system predicts `[PER James Earle] Jones`.
+Phrase-based gives no credit for this because it missed “Jones”, whereas token-based would give partial credit for correctly identifying “James” and “Earle” as `B-PER` and `I-PER` respectively.
 We will use phrase-based to report scores.

 The output of your code must be word gold pred, as in: